 The location for the Galaxy separation work is presented in Figure D-1.
 The estimated cost of storm separation is approximately \$160,000 and sanitary separation is \$540,000, as detailed in Tables D-3 and D-4, respectively, for a combined cost of \$700,000.
-We were not able to accurately model the impact of the storm water separation, as the flow data from Galaxy was unavailable; therefore, separation of the storm water was treated as having no impact on the performance of the CSO (although it could help resolve some localized flooding issues at Galaxy).
-Sanitary flow separation has a modest impact on CSO performance, increasing capture to 80%, and reducing the number of overflow events to 53 per year.
+We were not able to accurately model the impact of the storm water separation, as the flow data from Galaxy was unavailable; therefore, separation of the storm water was treated as having no impact on the performance of the CSO (although it could-will help resolve some localized flooding issues at Galaxy).
+Sanitary flow separation has a modest-minor impact on CSO performance, increasing with no measurable impact on capture to 80% (since the sanitary flow is captured and treated in both scenarios), and reducing the number of overflow events to 53-37 per year.